amirh4336/amirh4336/README.md

 - 👋 Hi, I’m amirhossien heydarpoor
 - 👀 I’m interested in video games
-- 🌱 I’m currently learning Node.js
+- 🌱 I’m currently learning how to optimize systems
 - 📫 How to reach me amirhossienheydarpoor@gmail.com

 <!---